What is Accountant Responsibility?

 Many times the job involves estimation while making provision for any expense or revenue item, here the accountant must be clear in taking the basis for estimation and should be a bit conservative in approach.
 Also, at a time when unsure of an item, whether to capitalize or expense, one should follow accounting standards and other guiding notes to arrive at a rationale.

 #2 – Auditing

 The SOX was formed, and auditors were asked to go deep into the books.
-As an account, while working as an auditor one should never skip any step of the audit process.
-They must follow all the steps, take reasonable samples, question any ambiguities, ask the higher management for consent in writing where required and do all the reasonable check to ensure that books look good.
+As an account, while working as an auditor, one should never skip any step of the audit process.
+They must follow all the steps, take reasonable samples, question any ambiguities, ask the higher management for consent in writing where required, and do all the reasonable checks to ensure that books look good.
 They should release the audit report only after being satisfied with the validity and accuracy of numbers in financial statements.

 #3 – Certified Public Accountant

 Accountants working as CPA do so many tasks like return filing, valuation, project reporting, forensic accounting, etc. These reports are used by people to apply for loans, mortgage, credit card, cash credit, and other financial needs.
 While certifying these documents, the accountant must look at original papers, the last few years reports, other affecting factors, and then only he/she should sign the reports.

 The digital world today poses a new challenge at accountant tasks, and it is their duty to be equipped with the skillset needed to work through a computerized environment.
 The system development and system audit demand and accountant not only have the accounting skill set but also to possess a certain degree of technical knowledge about how accounting is done in the digital world.